Le-Tuan-Binh/spring-boot-3-spring-6-and-hibernate-for-beginners/README.md

 **Configure our project at [Spring Initializr](https://start.spring.io/)**

-- Project: In this, you can choose depend on your demand, in this course we will use **Maven Project**.
+- **Project**: In this, you can choose depend on your demand, in this course we will use **Maven Project**.

-- Language: In this course, the main languages we use is **Java**.
+- **Language**: In this course, the main languages we use is **Java**.

-- Spring Boot: This is one of the most important things we need to considered.
+- **Spring Boot**: This is one of the most important things we need to considered.
 In this option, you need choose the latest released version of Spring Boot.
 But please avoid the **Snapshot** versions since it is the alpha and beta version of this Spring Boot.

-- Project Metadata: In this, you will setting the name of your project and some of basic and important information for your source and project.
+- **Project Metadata**: In this, you will setting the name of your project and some of basic and important information for your source and project.

   - Group: This typically represents the base package name for your project.
 It often follows the reverse domain name convention (e.g., com.example).
   - Artifact: The artifact ID is the name of the project or module within the group.
 It uniquely identifies your project within the repository. (e.g., my-spring-app)